AndyDanian/chempyI/docs/source/m0/control_structures.rst

 Sequential
 ^^^^^^^^^^

-In this structure the Python code is ejecuted line by line wihtout skip or repeat one.
+In this control structure of the Python, the code is ejecuted line by line wihtout skip or repeat one.

 .. code-block:: python
    :caption: Squential control structure.